enielsen93/networker/README.md

 # networker
 Python Package for getting fromnode and tonode in a MIKE URBAN Database by spatial analysis.
+Useful for when pipes, orifices and weirs do not have or have in incorrect fromnode and tonode values (i.e. when the Project Check Tool has not been run).

 <b>To install:</b>